 Among the ripple effects of a cancer diagnosis, academic progress is often hard hit for young adults in the cancer community.
 With a college education already financially inaccessible for many young people in the United States, cancer treatment can put it even further out of reach.
-The Ruth Cheatham Foundation (TRCF) helps address these challenges by providing four-year college scholarships to young adults (ages 17 to 26) who have been impacted by a cancer diagnosis.
+The Ruth Cheatham Foundation (TRCF) helps address these challenges by providing four-year college scholarships to young adults (ages 17 to 26) who a cancer diagnosis has impacted.

-TRCF scholarships range from $2,000 to $5,000 and are based on each scholar’s financial need.
-Students may apply at any point in their college education, which can include any accredited university, trade school or community college.
-Once awarded, a student’s scholarship recurs each year until their graduation, as long as the student maintains a minimum GPA of 2.0.
+TRCF scholarships range from $2,000 to $5,000 based on each scholar’s financial need.
+Students may apply at any point in their college education, including any accredited university, trade school, or community college.
+Once awarded, a student’s scholarship recurs each year until graduation, as long as the student maintains a minimum GPA of 2.0.

 TRCF was co-founded in 2016 by Lindsay Whittemore, the niece of Dallas teacher Ruth Cheatham, who passed away from breast cancer.
 Describing her aunt, Whittemore says, “Ruth was a teacher who really cared about what she did.
 She was an incredible woman; so many of her students later went into teaching because she encouraged that passion for them.”

 After her aunt’s passing, Whittemore was compelled to take action — and to serve teens in particular.
 It was abundantly clear to her that teens face enormous social and academic challenges following a cancer diagnosis and the subsequent treatment and recovery processes.
 For teens experiencing cancer, Whittemore explains, interrupted school attendance and social isolation can have far-reaching negative effects on a student’s academic and personal future.
 “The whole trajectory of their life is impacted [by cancer],” she says.